sebazelonka/2018.sebazelonka.com/src/pages/blog/setup-multiple-gitlab-ssh-keys.md

 To make it work, I've used [1Password SSH keys manager](https://developer.1password.com/docs/ssh/manage-keys/).
 To setup one account is pretty simple and I won't explain that.

 The problem arised when I mixed personal and working accounts.
-The way I solved the problem was creating a custom HOST for my work account on gitlab, [a similar solution proposed by 1Password for multiple accounts on Github](https://developer.1password.com/docs/ssh/agent/advanced/#use-multiple-github-accounts) .
+The way I solved the problem was [similar to a solution proposed by 1Password for multiple accounts on Github](https://developer.1password.com/docs/ssh/agent/advanced/#use-multiple-github-accounts):

-The final result looks like this:
+1. Download the public key you want to use
+2. Move the file to `~/.ssh/`
+3. Create a custom `Host` for my work account on gitlab on `~/.ssh/config`

 ```
 Host *